NickDenji/news_project-docker-/README.md

 ## Security Notes

-* Do NOT commit `.env` or sensitive credentials
+* Do NOT commit `.env` or credentials
-* Ensure all secrets are stored locally
+* Use environment variables for all sensitive data
-* Use environment variables for configuration
+* Keep secrets out of version control

 ---